Testing marginal homogeneity in Hilbert spaces with applications to stock market returns: Introduction

 \section{Introduction}

-Due to the availability of high frequency data, economic as well as financial quantities are described and modeled by random functions, so-called stochastic processes.
-Examples are stock prices, wages or electricity/water/gas consumption.
+Due to the availability of high frequency data, statistical observations can be described and modeled by random functions, so-called stochastic processes.
 Since classical methods are designed for vector-valued observations rather than for stochastic processes, they usually cannot be applied in this situation.
 The field of functional data tries to close this gap.
-For a detailed introduction to functional data we refer to \cite{ane17}, \cite{ramsil2002,ramsil2005}, \cite{fervie}, and \cite{hor}.
-As insinuate above, classical testing problems need to be revisited regarding observations coming from stochastic processes.
 One popular solution to tackle this problem is to project the random functions to the real line and then apply one of the classical methods.
 For example, \cite{cue2006} and \cite{cue2007} applied the Kolomogorov--Smirnov goodness-of-fit test to randomly projected square integrable functions. \cite{cuevas} extended this idea to more general spaces. \cite{DitzhausGaigall2018} did the same by discussing observations with values in a general Hilbert space.
 In this way, stochastic processes as well as high-dimensional data can be discussed simultaneously.
 More interaction between these two fields is desirable as stated by \cite{goiaVieu2016} and \cite{cuevas14} in the functional data community as well as by \cite{ahmed2017} from the high-dimensional side.
-Extending the idea of goodness-of-fit, \cite{bun} studied the testing problem whether the underlying distribution belongs to a pre-specified parametric family.
-In this paper, we use also the projection idea but we address a paired-sample testing problem.
-To be more specific, we suggest a procedure for testing marginal homogeneity.
-Hereby, we follow the general idea of \cite{DitzhausGaigall2018} to consider not just a few random projects but all projects from a sufficient large projection space.
-The advantage of this approach is that no additional randomness has an influence on the result of the test.
-With a view to the consistency of the testing procedure, we follow the idea in \cite{DitzhausGaigall2018}, where a one-sample goodness-of-fit test is discussed, and apply a test statistic of Cram\'er-von-Mises type.
-See \cite{and} and \cite{ros} for Cram\'er-von-Mises tests in the usual cases of real-valued random variables and random vectors with real components.
-However, the demand for consistency has a price: the distribution of the test statistic under the null hypothesis is unknown and so related quantiles are not available in practice.
-To solve this problem, we offer a bootstrap as well as a permutation procedure to determine critical values.
-Permutation tests were already used by \cite{hal} and \cite{BugniHorwitz2018} for the unpaired two-sample setting under functional data.
-The procedure of \cite{BugniHorwitz2018} even applies to the more general situation of one control group against several treatment groups.
-In contrast to the unpaired setting, exchangeability is not given in general under the null hypothesis of marginal homogeneity.
-This is already known for bivariate distributions on $\R^2$, see \cite{gai}.
-Nevertheless, we can show that the permutation as well as the bootstrap versions of our test keep the nominal level asymptotically under the null hypothesis.
-Moreover, we prove the consistency of our approach with respect to the bootstrap and permutation procedure under any alternative.
-While also other applications are possible, for instance to high-dimensional data, we especially focus on functional data in the financial field.
-In particular, we explain how our Cram\'er-von-Mises type test can be used to check whether two portfolios are risk equivalent.
-Thereby, our approach yields also a method to cover seasonality effects in the time series.
-The paper is structured as follows: We first introduce the model and our general null hypothesis of marginal homogeneity in the paired sample setting.
-Moreover, we explain how to embed the question of risk equivalent portfolios into this framework.
-In Section \ref{sec:stat}, we introduce a Cram\'er-von-Mises type test for the aforementioned testing problem and derive its asymptotic behavior.
-The resulting asymptotic law under the null hypothesis can be transfered to a bootstrap as well as a permutation counterpart of the test statistic.
-In addition to these theoretical findings, we study the small sample performance of the two resampling tests in a numerical simulation study presented in Section \ref{sec:sim}.
-Finally, an application to financial time series, namely historical values of the Nikkei Stock Average, Dow Jones Industrial Average, and Standard \& Poor’s 500 is demonstrated in Section \ref{sec:data_exam}.
-All proofs are conducted in the Appendix.
+Extending the idea of goodness-of-fit, \cite{bun} studied the testing problem whether the underlying distribution belongs to a pre-specified parametric family. \cite{hal2017} discussed pre-processing the functional data, which is in practice usually just available at finitely many time points, in the context of two-sample testing.
+Recently, the two-sample testing problem for multivariate functional data was discussed by \cite{jiang2017} on the basis of empirical characteristic functions.